brenden-matteson/cs386/deliverables/deliverable2/deliverable2.md

 Success Scenario:
 * User inserts wage
 * User inserts hours
-* Website estimates yearly income
+* System estimates yearly income
-* Website displays yearly income to the user
+* System displays yearly income to the user

 Alternate Scenario:
 * User inserts non-numerical value
 * User hits enter
-* Website informs user that the field only accepts numerical values
+* System informs user that the field only accepts numerical values
-* Website asks user to insert numerical value
+* System asks user to insert numerical value

 ## User Stories

 “As a college student who is in debt, I want a means of tracking my debt so that I can regain control of my finances and start saving money to put towards my debt.”
+* Priority: High
+* Estimated Time Commitment: 10 hours

 “As a 20 year old who has a hard time saving money, I want to be able to visualize my spending habits so that I can refine them to be able to save more.”
+* Priority: Medium
+* Estimated Time Commitment: 7 hours

 “As a college student, I want to see how much money I should save each month, so that I will be able to put a down payment on a house when I graduate.”
+* Priority: Medium
+* Estimated Time Commitment: 5 hours

 “As a full-time worker, I want to see how much money I spend on non-essential items, so that I can save more money."
+* Priority: High
+* Estimated Time Commitment: 6 hours

 "As a young adult, I want an easy way to track my expenses so that I can better understand where my money is going."
+* Priority: High
+* Estimated Time Commitment: 12 hours

 "As a college student, I want to set spending limits on different categories like food and housing so that I don’t overspend on different categories."
+* Priority: Medium
+* Estimated Time Commitment: 9 hours

 “As a part-time college student and worker , I want to be able estimate how much I can spend on groceries so that I don’t overspend my check for that week."
+* Priority: Medium
+* Estimated Time Commitment: 6 hours

 “As a graduate student and worker, I want to be able to keep track of how much I should save after each check, so that I can save up for events that I have planned."
+* Priority: High
+* Estimated Time Commitment: 9 hours

 ## Issue Tracker

 https://github.com/brenden-matteson/cs386/issues

 ![Issue Tracker](issue-tracker.png)

 **Disclaimer:** We use a Google Document to draft our deliverables, and then we transfer that information into our github document.
 That would be why there may only be one or two people "committing" on this deliverabe.